vintagepc/MK404/README.md

 - [See open issues...](https://github.com/vintagepc/MK404/issues/)

 *Current state of affairs and features*:

+Be sure to check out the [Historical timeline](https://github.com/vintagepc/MK404/wiki/Historical-Timeline) to get a peek at the growth of MK404.

 - ![CI Build](https://github.com/vintagepc/MK404/workflows/CI%20Build/badge.svg) ![Code Lint](https://github.com/vintagepc/MK404/workflows/Code%20Lint/badge.svg)
 - **The simulator can complete a self test!**